noobaa/noobaa-core/docs/non_containerized_NSFS.md

 ## NSFS Certificate

-Non containerized NSFS certificates/ directory location will be under the config_root path. <br />
+Non containerized NooBaa certificates/ directory location will be under the config_root path. <br />
 The certificates/ directory should contain SSL files tls.key and tls.crt. <br />
 System will use a cert from this dir to create a valid HTTPS connection.
 If cert is missing in this dir a self-signed SSL certificate will be generated.
-Make sure the path to certificates/ directory is valid before running nsfs command, If the path is invalid then cert flow will fail.
+Make sure the path to certificates/ directory is valid before running the service, If the path is invalid then cert flow will fail.

-Non containerized NSFS restrict insecure HTTP connections when `ALLOW_HTTP` is set to false in cofig.json.
+Non containerized NooBaa restrict insecure HTTP connections when `ALLOW_HTTP` is set to false in cofig.json.
 This is the default behaviour.

-### Setting Up Self signed SSL/TLS Certificates for Secure Communication Between S3 Client and NooBaa NSFS Service -
+### Setting Up Self signed SSL/TLS Certificates for Secure Communication Between S3 Client and NooBaa Service -

 #### 1. Creating a SAN (Subject Alternative Name) Config File -
 **Important**: This step is needed only if S3 Client and NooBaa Service Running on different nodes.

-To accommodate S3 requests originating from a different node than the one running the NooBaa NSFS service, it is recommended to create a Subject Alternative Name (SAN) configuration file. <br />
+To accommodate S3 requests originating from a different node than the one running the NooBaa service, it is recommended to create a Subject Alternative Name (SAN) configuration file. <br />
 This file specifies the domain names or IP addresses that will be included in the SSL certificate.<br />
 The Common Name (CN) sets the primary domain for the certificate, and additional domains or IPs can be listed under subjectAltName.<br />

-Ensure to replace placeholders such as nsfs-domain-name-example.com and <nsfs-server-ip> with your actual domain and IP address.
+Ensure to replace placeholders such as noobaa-domain-name-example.com and <noobaa-server-ip> with your actual domain and IP address.

 Example SAN Config File (san.cnf):
 ```